YinHK-gameDev/unity-learn/lighting/Reflection Probe/README.md

 - **Custom**
   **Custom probe** let you bake the view in the editor, as with Baked probes, but you can also supply a custom cubemap for the reflections.
 Custom probes cannot be updated at runtime.

+> Baked probes are useful for many purposes and have good runtime performance but they have the disadvantage of not updating live within the player.
+This means that objects can move around in the scene without their reflections moving along with them.
+In cases where this is too limiting, you can use Realtime probes, which update the reflection cubemap at runtime.
+This effect comes with a higher processing overhead but offers greater realism.

 ### ref
 https://www.youtube.com/watch?v=lhELeLnynI8